laraXgram/laraxgram.github.io/src/temple8.md

 ```

 <a name="extending-temple8"></a>
-## Extending Temple8
+## Extending Template

-Temple8 allows you to define your own custom directives using the `directive` method.
-When the Temple8 compiler encounters the custom directive, it will call the provided callback with the expression that the directive contains.
+Template allows you to define your own custom directives using the `directive` method.
+When the Template compiler encounters the custom directive, it will call the provided callback with the expression that the directive contains.

 The following example creates a `@datetime($var)` directive which formats a given `$var`, which should be an instance of `DateTime`: